ClementNerma/tapo-rest/README.md

 All subsequent calls to the API must include an `Authorization` header containing the session ID (`Authorization: Bearer <session ID>`).
 Sessions are preserved after server restart.

-You can then access all other API routes which are located under `/actions` to use your device.
+You can then access all your devices through the `/actions` routes.
 Each route takes a `?device=<name>` query parameter to know which device you are trying to interact with.
 The `<name>` is the same as the one you provided in your config file.

 ```shell
 curl -i -X GET -H 'Authorization: Bearer <your session ID>' 'http://localhost:8000/actions/l530/on?device=living-room-bulb'
 ```

-You can also see the list of all available actions by checking `/actions`, and the list of all configured devices on `/devices`.
+You can find the list of all available actions by checking `/actions`, and the list of all configured devices on `/devices`.

 ## Query parameters